-Beneficial Ownership Limitation, the Beneficial Ownership Limitation may not be further amended by such Holder without first providing the minimum 61day notice required by this Section 6(e) (except in the event of a Fundamental Transaction).
+Beneficial Ownership Limitation, the Beneficial Ownership Limitation may not be further amended by such Holder without first providing the minimum 61-day notice required by this Section 6(e) (except in the event of a Fundamental Transaction).
 The provisions of this paragraph shall be construed and implemented in a manner otherwise than in strict conformity with the terms of this Section 6(e) to correct this paragraph (or any portion hereof) which may be defective or inconsistent with the intended Beneficial Ownership Limitation contained herein or to make changes or supplements necessary or desirable to properly give effect to such limitation.
 The limitations contained in this paragraph shall apply to a successor holder of Preferred Stock.
-The determination of whether the conversion of shares of Preferred Stock into Common Stock is permitted under this Section 6(e) shall be made by the record holder of such shares of Preferred Stock in such record holder's sole discretion, and the submission of a Notice of Conversion shall be conclusively deemed to constitute such record holder's determination that the conversion of the shares of Preferred Stock identified in such Notice of Conversion is permitted under this Section 6(e).
+The determination of whether the conversion of shares of Preferred Stock into Common Stock is permitted under this Section 6(e) shall be made by the record holder of such shares of Preferred Stock in such record holder's of Preferred Stock identified in such Notice of Conversion is permitted under this Section 6(e).